python/cpython/Doc/library/abc.rst

    or is derived from it.
 A class that has a metaclass derived from :class:`!ABCMeta` cannot be instantiated unless all of its abstract methods and properties are overridden.
-The abstract methods can be called using any of the normal 'super' call mechanisms.  :func:`!abstractmethod` may be used to declare abstract methods for properties and descriptors.
+The abstract methods can be called using any of the normal 'super' call mechanisms.  :deco:`!abstractmethod` may be used to declare abstract methods for properties and descriptors.

    Dynamically adding abstract methods to a class, or attempting to modify the abstraction status of a method or class once it is created, are only supported using the :func:`update_abstractmethods` function.
-The :func:`!abstractmethod` only affects subclasses derived using regular inheritance; "virtual subclasses" registered with the ABC's :meth:`~ABCMeta.register` method are not affected.
+The :deco:`!abstractmethod` only affects subclasses derived using regular inheritance; "virtual subclasses" registered with the ABC's :meth:`~ABCMeta.register` method are not affected.

-   When :func:`!abstractmethod` is applied in combination with other method descriptors, it should be applied as the innermost decorator, as shown in the following usage examples::
+   When :deco:`!abstractmethod` is applied in combination with other method descriptors, it should be applied as the innermost decorator, as shown in the following usage examples::